uyar/piculet/README.rst

 In the same command, change the name part of the URL to ``Merlene_Ottey`` and you will get similar data for `Merlene Ottey`_.
-Note that since the markup used in Wikipedia pages for persons varies, the kinds of data you get with this specification file will also vary.
+Note that since the markup used in Wikipedia pages for persons varies, the kinds of data you get with this specification will also vary.

 Piculet can be used as an HTML to XHTML convertor by invoking it with the ``h2x`` command.
 This command takes the file name as input and prints